-15 Data localisation
+Data localisation

-Are there any laws or regulations that require data to be stored locally in the jurisdiction?
+15 Are there any laws or regulations that require data to be stored locally in the jurisdiction?

 There are no laws or regulations that require data to be stored locally in Ireland.
-The Data Protection Acts 1988 and 2003 do not detail specific security measures that a data controller or data processor must have in place, though the European Communities (Electronic Communications Networks and Services) (Privacy and Communications) Regulations 2011 detail some requirements specific to the electronic communications services sector.
-Instead the Data Protection Acts place an obligation on data controllers to have 'appropriate security measures' in place to prevent 'unauthorised access to, or unauthorised alteration, disclosure or destruction of, the data and against their accidental loss or destruction'.
-When determining measures that provide an 'appropriate' level of security, the Acts provide that a number of factors can be taken into account:
+The Data Protection Act 2018 not detail specific security measures that a data controller or data processor must have in place, though the European Communities (Electronic Communications Networks and Services) (Privacy and Communications) Regulations 2011 detail some requirements specific to the electronic communications services sector.
+Instead the Data Protection Act 2018 places an obligation on data controllers to ensure that data is processed in a manner that ensures 'appropriate security of the data'.
+The measures used by the data controller must ensure that a level of security is provided that is proportionate to the harm that may result from destruction, loss, alternation or disclosure of the data.